-Cangliang Shen, Yaguang Luo, Xiangwu Nou, Qin Wang, and Patricia Millner.
-2012.
-The Dynamic Effects of Free Chlorine Concentration, Organic Load, and Exposure Time on the Inactivation of Salmonella, Escherichia coli O157:H7 and Non-O157 STEC.
+- Cangliang Shen, Yaguang Luo, Xiangwu Nou, Qin Wang, and Patricia Millner.
+2013.
+Dynamic effects of free chlorine concentration, organic load, and exposure time on the inactivation of Salmonella, Escherichia coli O157:H7 and Non-O157 Shiga Toxin-Producing E. coli.
 Journal of Food Protection.
-(Under Revising)
+76:386-393.

-Yaguang Luo, Xiangwu Nou, Patricia Millner, Bin Zhou, Cangliang Shen, Yang Yang, Yunpeng Wu, Qin Wang, Hao Feng, and Dan Shelton.
+- Yaguang Luo, Xiangwu Nou, Patricia Millner, Bin Zhou, Cangliang Shen, Yang Yang, Yunpeng Wu, Qin Wang, Hao Feng, and Dan Shelton.
 2012.
 A semi-commercial scale evaluation of a new process aid for enhancing chlorine efficacy against pathogen survival and cross-contamination during produce wash.
 International Journal of Food Microbiology.
-(In press)
+158: 133-139.

-Cangliang Shen, Yaguang Luo, Xiangwu Nou, Gary Bauchan, Bin Zhou, Qin Wang, and Patricia Millner.
+- Cangliang Shen, Yaguang Luo, Xiangwu Nou, Gary Bauchan, Bin Zhou, Qin Wang, and Patricia Millner.
 2012.
 Fresh produce washing aid, T-128, enhances inactivation of Salmonella and Pseudomonas biofilms on stainless steel coupons in chlorinated wash solutions.
 Applied and Environmental Microbiology.
-(In press)
+78:6789-6798.